hikeventures/hikeventures.github.io/_posts/best/2016-01-07-Best-places-to-visit-in-scandinavia-hiking-backpacking-packrafting.markdown

   - scandinavia
 layout: post
 ---
 Are you planning a hiking, backpacking or packrafting trip in Scandinavia?
 Here comes our list of the 5 best places we have visited so far in Scandinavia to experience some outdoor adventures.
 In case you want to visit some of those places make sure that you plan your route and gear in advance.
+Here you can find a short <a href="#list">overview</a>.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/9599027418/in/album-72157637944165406/" title="Hiking Sarek Sweden"><img src="https://farm8.staticflickr.com/7385/9599027418_4123160df8_b.jpg" width="100%" alt="best places to go hiking, backpacking and packrafting in scandinavia - Arcteryx Squamish Hoodie - HMG Porter 4400"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script><br>Sarek National Park in Sweden